RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 ### csi Provider

 Store the `.p8` private key in your vault.
-Define a SecretProviderClass that syncs it to a K8s Secret, and a smoke test pod to trigger the sync:
+Define a SecretProviderClass that syncs it to a K8s Secret, and a validation pod to trigger the sync:

 ```yaml
 databases: